EDUCBA Logo

 Introduction to MySQL List User

-In order to manage the database in MySQL sometimes, we need to list all the users account in the database.
-In order to receive a user list, you need administrative privileges.
-We can also group users, list them out and get the appropriate information in the user list.
+To manage the database in MySQL, sometimes, we need to list all the user accounts in the database.
+To receive a user list, you need administrative privileges.
+We can also group users, record them, and get the appropriate information in the user list.
 The only field you can’t see is the one for a password.
-MySQL cipheres the password of the user.
+MySQL ciphers the password of the user.

-Most of the cases some databases used SHOW USERS command to get the list of the users.
-But MySQL database doesn’t use any such command instead it uses the query which we have mention in the Syntax session.
+In most cases, some databases used the SHOW USERS command to get the list of users.
+But MySQL database doesn’t use any such command; instead, it uses the query we mentioned in the Syntax session.

-- To get the User list details we login to the MySQL with an admin account and query the user table.
-Users can be created in MySQL.
-Let us see in brief about the creation of the user along with the example.
+• To get the User list details, we log in to MySQL with an admin account and query the user table.
+MySQL allows users to create other users.
+Let us briefly discuss the user’s creation along with the example.

-Let us see an example for the same: –
+Let us see an example of the same: –

 create user new_user_to_create@localhost identified by 'new_userpassword';